Ruth First: Treason trial and detention

-First was one of the defendants in the Treason Trial of 1956–1961, alongside 156 other leading anti-apartheid activists who were key figures in the Congress Alliance.
+First was one of the defendants in the Treason Trial of 1956–1961, alongside 155 other leading anti-apartheid activists who were key figures in the Congress Alliance.
 First's early work and writings were largely used as evidence to prove treason on behalf of the Congress Alliance.

 Following four years of harassment by the state, First alongside the 155 other activists were all acquitted of their charges.
 After the state of emergency that followed the Sharpeville massacre in 1960, she was listed and banned.
 She could not attend meetings or publish, and she could not be quoted.
-In 1963, during another government crackdown, she was imprisoned and held in isolation without charge for 117 days under the Ninety-Day Detention Law.
+Her husband was arrested, and she fled to Swaziland with their children in order to avoid arrest.
+During the second half of the state of emergency, she returned to Johannesburg with her children secretly and lived underground.
+In 1961, Ruth traveled to Namibia to interview the native Africans in the region.
+Though she was refused access to archived records, the material she collected during her four-day trip was used to write her first book South West Africa (owning a copy was punishable by up to five years in prison).
+Around this time she also helped arrange the first broadcasts of Radio Freedom in Johannesburg.
+Following this trip, Ruth was restricted for five years to the magisterial district of Johannesburg.
+In 1963, during the raid on Lilliesleaf Farm in Rivonia, multiple high ranking activists including Nelson Mandela were captured and given life in prison.
+Neither Ruth or her husband was present at the time of the raid.
+However, Ruth was arrested by security police in the main hall of Witwatersrand Library.
+She was imprisoned and held in isolation without charge for 117 days under the Ninety-Day Detention Law.
 She was the first white woman to be detained under this law.
+After she was detained, her home was searched by police where they found a copy of “Fighting Talk,” owning which was punishable by a minimum of one year in prison.
+She was originally placed at Marshall Square police station, and many of her belongings were taken.
+Ruth’s cell door was bolted after she had an encounter with fellow activist Hazel Goldreich.